ravilladhaneesh/github-data-viewer/README.md

 # github-viewer

-github-viewer is one of the 3 github-repo-viewer project that displays the github user's repository data from Amazon AWS.
+github-data-viewer is one of the 3 github-repo-viewer project that displays the github user's repository data from Amazon AWS.

 1. [github-data-processor](https://github.com/ravilladhaneesh/github-scraper)
 2. [github-data-controller](https://github.com/ravilladhaneesh/github-manager)